Wyoming HiSET® Exam Requirements

 - Test Preparation or Instruction: Test preparation or instruction is encouraged, but is not mandatory.

 - Identification: You must present identification on test day at the HiSET test center.
-Current, unexpired government or accredited instructional institution-issued, unedited, unmodified/altered photo identification, foreign consulate ID, or border crossing cards are acceptable forms of identification.
+Acceptable forms of identification include:

 Make sure you read and understand all of the State Eligibility Requirements above.
-Below are addtional policies for taking the HiSET exam in Wyoming.
+Below are additional policies for taking the HiSET exam in Wyoming.